-Given a categorical group $(\cat{G},\otimes)$, the 2-group $\star \wquot \cat{G}$ has: \begin{itemize} \item \textbf{Object}: just one, $\star$ \item \textbf{Morphisms}: $(\star \wquot \cat{G})^{(1)} = \cat{G}^{(0)}$, the objects of $\cat{G}$ \item \textbf{2-Morphisms}: $(\star \wquot \cat{G})^{(2)} = \G^{(1)}$, the morphisms of $\cat{G}$ \item Composition for $(\star \wquot \cat{G})^{(1)}$ and horizontal composition for $(\star \wquot \cat{G})^{(2)}$ are $\otimes^{(0)}$ and $\otimes^{(1)}$ from $\G$ respectively \item Vertical composition for $(\star \wquot \cat{G})^{(2)}$ is composition for $\cat{G}^{(1)}$ \end{itemize} \end{definition}
+Given a categorical group $(\cat{G},\otimes)$, the 2-group $\star \wquot \cat{G}$ has: \begin{itemize} \item \textbf{Object}: just one, $\star$ \item \textbf{Morphisms}: $(\star \wquot \cat{G})^{(1)} = \cat{G}^{(0)}$, the objects of $\cat{G}$ \item \textbf{2-Morphisms}: $(\star \wquot \cat{G})^{(2)} = \cat{G}^{(1)}$, the morphisms of $\cat{G}$ \item Composition for $(\star \wquot \cat{G})^{(1)}$ and horizontal composition for $(\star \wquot \cat{G})^{(2)}$ are $\otimes^{(0)}$ and $\otimes^{(1)}$ from $\cat{G}$ respectively \item Vertical composition for $(\star \wquot \cat{G})^{(2)}$ is composition for $\cat{G}^{(1)}$ \end{itemize} \end{definition}

 It is well known, and the unfamiliar reader may easily check, that these two correspondences give an equivalence of the two definitions.
-For example, the property of invertibility for $\star \wquot \cat{G}$ follows from the existence of $inv$ in $(\cat{G},\otimes)$, and the fact that it satisfies group axioms.
+For example, the properties of invertibility for $\star \wquot \cat{G}$ follow from the existence of $inv$ in $(\cat{G},\otimes)$, and the fact that it satisfies group axioms.
 It is similarly easy to check that monoidal functors between categorical groups correspond to 2-functors between 2-groups.
 For example, the interchange law for 2-groups is expressed, in categorical groups, as the fact that the monoidal product is functorial.

-(The convention for whiskering in a 2-group is easily translated to the usual convention for the monoidal product of an object with a morphism.)
+The convention for whiskering in a 2-group is easily translated to the usual convention for the monoidal product of an object with a morphism.

-Another equivalent presentation is a result of the fact that there is a correspondence between groups internal to categories, and categories internal to groups.
-That is, categories whose sets of objects and sets of morphisms each have the structure of a group, and where source, target, and composition operations are all group homomorphisms.
+Another equivalent presentation is a result of the fact that there is a correspondence between groups internal to categories, and categories internal to groups (that is, categories whose sets of objects and sets of morphisms each have the structure of a group, and where source, target, and composition operations are all group homomorphisms).
 This equivalence follows naturally, since given a categorical group, the structure maps, such as $\otimes$, are functors which satisfy the group axioms.
 The object and morphism maps for these functors therefore each separately satisfy the same axioms.
 Thus, the objects of a categorical group form a group, as do the morphisms of the categorical group.
-Thinking of these separate group structures naturally leads to the third of the equivalent definitions we will use in this paper, namely crossed modules.
+Thinking of these separate group structures naturally leads to the third of the definitions we will use in this paper, namely crossed modules.